-The minty essential oil blend is refreshing!
+The essential oil blend provides a refreshing, minty scent.

 - Aloe Butter is great for treating dry, sunburn or chapped lips